A specific type of All There in the Manual

 - The Thief and the Cobbler: The names of Zigzag's minions are Tickle, Slap, Gopher, and Goblet.
 Some of the brigands are also called Hoof and Hook.

-- Sarafina, Nala's mother from The Lion King, is not named in the movie.
+- Sarafina, Nala's mother, is not named in the movie.
 Her name is in the credits.

 - It was only revealed later that the real name of Scar was Taka.